Introduction

 Physical Address Extension (PAE)

 PAE is the ability of x86 to use 36 address bits instead of 32.
 This increases the available memory from 4GB to 64GB.
 The 32-bit applications still see only a 4GB address space, but the OS can map (via paging) memory from the high area to the lower 4GB address space.
-This extension was added to the x86 to cope with the (nowadays not enough) limit of 4GB, before 64-bit software came to the foreground.
+This extension was added to x86 to cope with the (nowadays not enough) limit of 4GB, before 64-bit software came to the foreground.

 Flat Mode